entangledion/PowerMM/README.md

 # PowerMM
-A Powershell-based graphical user interface MineMeld utility.
+A Powershell-based graphical user interface utility for MineMeld.
 Additional functionality may be added over time.

 Currently the script supports uploading the following types of indicators: